Welcome to the Oklahoma Chapter of SCAUG

 Anyone is welcomed to forward information regarding GIS activities within the Oklahoma region and SCAUG will gladly post information toassist in prompting activity.
 Email: Oklahoma@scaug.org

-Charles Brady III (Past Chair) - Charles Brady III has been involved with SCAUG for 20 years.
+Charles Brady III (Past Chair) - Charles Brady III has been involved with SCAUG for over 20 years.
 Charles worked for the Garvin County Assessors Office & Carroll Land Surveying while attending college at East Central University.
 He graduated from East Central University with a bachelor degree in Cartography in 1999 and has worked for the City of Ardmore as the G.I.S.
 Coordinator since 2000.
 He has his GISP and is an Honorary Member of the Oklahoma Society of Professional Land Surveyors.
 During the past 20+ years Charles has coordinated and developed in every aspect of a municipal GIS as well as served several regional GIS organizations in various roles.
 Charles has served actively for many years in various capacities on the Carter County E911 Committee along with other regional committees.
 Charles also serves as the Municipal Government Representative on the Oklahoma Geographic Information Council.
 During this time Charles has served on both the Oklahoma Chapter SCAUG Steering Committee & the Regional Board of SCAUG in various positions.
-Charles & his wife of 20 years Penni have 2 children, a 16 year old son Charles IV & a 13 year old daughter Calin.
+Charles & his wife Penni have 2 children, Charles IV & Calin.

 Madeline Dillner (Co-Conference Coordinator) - Madeline Dillner has served as the Oklahoma Representative on the SCAUG Board since 2019, and as the Co-Conference Coordinator on the OKSCAUG Steering Committee since 2018.
 She has worked for the Oklahoma Corporation Commission Brownfield Program since 2013, and most recently earned a $300,000 EPA Brownfields Assessment Grant to focus on gas stations in Okemah, Oklahoma.
 In addition to managing that grant, she also finds time to keep up with current GIS trends—specifically, what’s new in Story Maps, of which she has built over 50.
 She was the 2019 OKSCAUG Conference keynote speaker, and helped organize the first-ever all-virtual OKSCAUG conference last year.
 She is also an artist, and loves electronicore metal, funfetti cake, and the color pink.